herzphi/herzphi.github.io/_pages/cv.md

 * Preparation of performance and health clusters of process and product variables using e.g.
 UMAP and K-means clustering
 * CI/CD, documentation and project management in Microsoft Azure DevOps

+## Education
+### Master of Science in Physics, Heidelberg University, 2023

+The lectures that I attended: Quantum Field Theory, Theoretical Astrophysics, Astronomical Techniques, Cosmology, Stellar Astronomy and Astrophysics, Nonlinear Dynamics and Pattern Formation, Fundamentals of Machine Learning.
+### Bachelor of Science in Physics, Heidelberg University, 2020

+Some of the lectures that I attended: General Relativity, Theoretical Quantum Statistics, Introduction to Computational Physics, Introduction to Astronomy and Astrophysics, Theoretical Astrophysics, Philosophy of Science.

 ## Languages
 * German (native)